omarathon/rl-multi-agent-car-parking/README.md

 ## Citing

-You must cite this work if used.
+One must cite this work if used.

 Please use the following Bibtex citation: